 In addition to these built-in site controls, SharePoint also has data-loss prevention policies which carefully identify and monitor sensitive information, ensuring that content is being used and shared appropriately.
 Because end-users are still largely responsible for data loss, SharePoint also leverages In-Place Hold which preserves items based on queries.
 In-Place Hold automatically prevents content deletion or editing, accidental or otherwise.

-Microsoft is also in the process of developing SharePoint spaces, which will integrate "mixed reality."
-Building off the success of VR-based gaming platforms, Microsoft is looking to enhance the everyday working environment through interactive displays.
+Microsoft also developed SharePoint Spaces, which integrates "mixed reality."
+Building off the success of VR-based gaming platforms, Microsoft's goal is to enhance the everyday working environment through interactive displays.
 Spaces creates 3-D, 360-degree simulations that focus on product development, recruiting, and training.